Emily Dickinson Lexicon

 Contract with for compensation; give a reward to for a service.

-his, pron.
-[OE hys, possessive form of he and it.] (webplay: awe, belongs, book, fear, ground, him, John, son's).
-Masculine possessive pronoun, third person, singular.
+his, adj.
+[OE hys, possessive form of he and it; third-person singular masculine possessive adjective, acting as a determiner for a noun; see also he, him, himself, and his, pron.] (webplay: awe, belongs, book, fear, ground, him, John, son's).

-- Component of nature such as the weather elements.
+- [Refers to a component of nature such as weather elements] its.